Registrar FAQs for Undergrads and M.Eng.

 - Attain a semester GPA of at least 2.5 or better

 - Additional criteria may be established by the department.
-Please contact your program coordinator to determine your academic standing.
+Contact your Program Coordinator to determine your academic standing.

 Applying to a Minor

-A student is in their first year (or first semester as an external transfer);
+- A student in their first year (or first semester as an external transfer);

-A student is attempting to enroll for two or more of any combination of project teams, research credit, and/or TA credit;
+- A student attempting to enroll for two or more of any combination of project teams, research credit, and/or PA credit;

-A student is pursuing a concurrent degree option;
+- A student pursuing a concurrent degree option;

 Taking 20 credits is on average equivalent to 60 hours of work per week.
 Taking more than 20 credits in a single semester is not recommended, even for students who have a history of strong academic performance.
 Under no circumstance will a student be approved to enroll in more than 24 credits.